MinSuan96/minsuan96.github.io/_projects/msc-project.md

 ---
 layout: page
 title: MSc Project (WIP)
-description: Performance evaluation of multiple algorithms designed to find the optimal clearing payment vectors in a financial system.
+description: Implementation and Experimentation of multiple algorithms designed to find the optimal clearing payment vectors in a financial system.
 img:
 importance: 1
 category: work